 44132 Mercure Cir, P.O.
 Box 1206

 For the return address of the apostille, use Nicole’s (save a step):

 Room 125 Sunderland Language Center

 The consulate also requires a translation, which you should have processed concurrently with the apostille (the apostille itself does not need to be translated and the translation doesn’t require an apostille—only the results of the background check require the apostille).
 The American Translators Association recognizes many services: http://www.atanet.org/.
 Students have found good results with https://rushtranslate.com/.
 You may send the document electronically for the translation.

 Students may see the option to apply at the UPS store, which is an option.
 You can get fingerprinted, send your request to the FBI for the background check and have those results sent to the Dept. of State for the apostille in one appointment, but it’s pricey: the apostille will cost you ten times more (less postage) than if you received the results of the FBI check yourself and mailed them to the Dept. of State to request the apostille.
 There are also on-line services that will charge about $200 for expedited service.
 If you start early enough, the processing time of 11 weeks costs $20.

 Additional Requirement for Non-U.S. Citizens

-- Evidence of your migratory status in the USA (Only for non US citizens): Provide your “Permanent Residence Card,” "Alien Registration Card," or “US Visa with I-20/IAP-66” (except B1-B2).
-The consulate must see the original, which they will return to you, so also make them a copy.
+- Evidence of your migratory status in the USA (Only for non US citizens): Provide your “Permanent Residence Card,” “Alien Registration Card,” or “US Visa with I-20/IAP-66” (except B1-B2).
+The consulate requires a notarized copy or, in some cases the original, which they will return to you, as well as a copy.

 1. Last name as it appears in your passport